DangerousThings/flexsecure-applets/README.md

 For documentation, see https://github.com/StarGate01/flexsecure-docs .

+## Download

+Compiled binaries are available from the GitHub releases page: https://github.com/StarGate01/flexsecure-applets/releases .

-## Usage
+## Development Usage

 Install Docker.
 Use the `docker-*.sh` scripts in `scripts/` to compile and test the applets.
 Binaries will be placed in `bin/`.

-Or run it on Drone CI.
+This repository also runs on a Drone CI server.